Center for Great Lakes Literacy

 Water on the Web

-The Wisconsin Water Library offers this online resource to kick- start your exploration of water-related topics.
-It is perfect if you need ideas for a research paper or a reliable source of water information.
+The Wisconsin Water Library offers Water on the Web to kick-start your exploration of water-related topics.
+It is especially useful if you need research ideas or a reliable source of water information.

-This TED-Ed video quickly sums up the greatness of this 23 quadrillion liter freshwater resource from the last Ice Age to the 3,500 species that it supports today.
+This TED-Ed video quickly sums up the history and greatness of this 23-quadrillion-liter freshwater resource from the last Ice Age to the 3,500 species that it supports today.

 Citizen Science

 You can help with science!
 These crowdsourcing opportunities allow community members to contribute to research and outreach.
-This can be anything like
+This can include

 finding scientific research in your city,